erik-dunteman/bert-serverless-v2/README.md

 # 🍌 Banana Serverless

-This repo gives a basic framework for serving ML models in production using simple HTTP servers.
+This repo gives a basic framework for serving ML models in production using simple HTTP servers..

 ## Quickstart: